 The interesting finding was that cranberry juice drinkers had a greater recurrence of cystitis and UTIs:

-The cycle: E.coli and Klebsiella (and some other gram negative uropathogens) have 'burst cycle' population explosions that occur under optimum feeding conditions.
-It goes like this - you drink cranberry or something else that makes the urine acidic - or get dehydrated and there is a build-up uric acid in the bladder.
-Within a short period of time when the acidic urine gets into your bladder, the E.coli in there burst into a frenzied multiplication cycle, doubling their colony size over the next 20 to 30 minutes [Evidence].
+The cycle: E.Coli and Klebsiella (and some other gram negative uropathogens) have 'burst cycle' population explosions that occur under optimum feeding conditions.
+You drink cranberry or something else that makes the urine acidic - or get dehydrated and there is a build-up uric acid in the bladder.
+When the acidic urine enters your bladder, there is a burst of proliferation of the E.Coli, doubling their colony size over the next 20 to 30 minutes.
 They use up the acids in your urine in the process, and pass alkalis and endotoxins into the urine.
 As the urine becomes more alkaline, and the bacteria are effectively living in their own waste, they gradually become semi-dormant, slowing down their multiplication rates by as much as 100%.
-You take another drink of Cranberry or eat some more cranberry tablets, and start the process off again.
-It's not that they can't metabolise alkalis, but they don't seem to be so efficient at that.
+You ingest more Cranberry Juice or cranberry tablets, and start the process off again.
+It's not that they can't metabolise alkalis, but they don't seem to be so efficient at it.

-In conclusion, the controversy continues, with the ESFA looking to Ocean Spray to modify its claims with regard to Cranberry Juice and Cystitis and with some professionals (increasingly less and less) still recommending Cranberry.
+In conclusion, the controversy continues, with the ESFA looking to Ocean Spray to modify its claims with regard to Cranberry Juice and Cystitis and with some professionals (decreasingly) still recommending Cranberry.

 Many people who search for home remedies for their cystitis and UTI problems seem to think that cranberry pills or cranberry juice are good against UTIs.
 But we at Sweet Cures discovered years ago that, if anything, cranberry pills make UTI problems worse, and cranberry juice completely antagonises the problem.